jleemans/elastic-apm/README.md

   it will keep the original values.

 That should be enough to see data pop up in Elastic.
 Check the results in the [Kibana APM tab](http://localhost:5601/).

+# Features

+Check out [this feature overview](docs/features.md) to get an idea of what you can expect from Elastic APM.
+The best way is still to play around with this stack yourself.